 Hyperhidrosis is often a hereditary condition and can be triggered or exacerbated by anxiety or high temperatures.

 Dermatologists often recommend trying topical agents that contain aluminum chloride, such as Drysol or Clinical Secret.
 If these don't work, or if they cause skin irritation, then FDA approved Botox injections can be used to reduce sweating in the underarms for about six months.
 The underarm region is pre-treated with a topical anesthetic.
 The treatment requires injecting a series of small volumes of Botox directly into the skin covering the anatomical area.

 A research study published in the March 2008 Journal of Drugs in Dermatology compared Botox with topical aluminum chloride.
 Fifty patients participated, 25 were given topical treatment and 25 were given Botox.
 The authors wrote, "at week four, 92% of the subjects in the Botox group achieved treatment response compared with 33% of the subjects in the AC group."

 Although the researchers concluded that Botox was "superior" to aluminum chloride, they also found that aluminum chloride was "effective and tolerated in 29% of patients," a considerable number.

 Suction curettage by an experienced hyperhidrosis specialist or endoscopic thoracic sympathectomy is also an option, which is often very successful.
 ETS should be performed by board certified thoracic surgeons as it is a procedure requring experience in minimally invasive chest surgery.

 Hyperhidrosis treatment products

-- Secret Clinical Strength - a topical anti-perspirant containing 20 percent Aluminum Zirconium Trichlorohydrex Gly.
+- Secret Clinical Strength: A topical anti-perspirant containing 20% Aluminum Zirconium Trichlorohydrex Gly.

 Sources: Hratch Karamanoukian, MD, Journal of Drugs in Dermatology